Acorns vs Stash 2026: Which Micro-Investing App Actually Wins?

 Can I lose money with Acorns or Stash?

 Yes — full stop.
-Both platforms invest in real securities, which means market risk is real and your balance can absolutely go down.
-These are not savings accounts.
+Both invest in real securities, which means market risk is real and your balance can go down.
+These aren't savings accounts.
 That said, both use diversified ETF portfolios (Acorns especially) which reduces the risk of any single company tanking your whole balance.

 What's the minimum to start investing with each app?

-Acorns requires a $5 minimum to start.
+Acorns requires a $5 minimum.
 Stash lets you start with as little as $0.01 through fractional shares.
-If you're working with the absolute smallest starting balance imaginable, Stash wins on accessibility.
+If you're working with the absolute smallest starting balance possible, Stash wins on accessibility.

 Do Acorns or Stash charge trading fees?

 Neither charges per-trade commissions — you pay the flat monthly fee and that's it.
-All trades within the platform are included in your subscription cost.
+All trades are included in your subscription.

 Is my money safe in Acorns or Stash?

-Both platforms are SEC-registered and carry SIPC insurance (up to $500,000 for securities) and FDIC insurance (up to $250,000 for cash in banking accounts).
+Both are SEC-registered and carry SIPC insurance (up to $500,000 for securities) and FDIC insurance (up to $250,000 for cash in banking accounts).
 As of early 2026, neither has experienced a security breach.
-Your money is about as safe as it can be inside a fintech investment app — though worth remembering that SIPC protection covers broker failure, not market losses.
+Your money is about as safe as it gets inside a fintech investment app — though remember that SIPC protects you against broker failure, not market losses.

 Can I use both Acorns and Stash at the same time?

 Technically yes, and some people actually do.
-The setup is: use Acorns for automated passive investing and Stash for educational stock picking with a smaller, more active allocation.
-It's overkill for most people — and you'd be paying $6+/month in combined fees — but it's a legitimate strategy if you're serious about building financial habits from multiple angles.
+The idea is: use Acorns for automated passive investing and Stash for educational stock picking with a smaller active allocation.
+It's probably overkill for most — you'd be paying $6+/month combined — but it's a legit strategy if you're serious about building financial habits from multiple angles.